YoshiCrafter29/Firefox-Native-Titlebar/readme.md

 3. Open [Windhawk](https://windhawk.net/) (install it if it's not already present)

-4. Click on "Create a new mod", then copy and paste everything included in the [`windhawk.cpp`](windhawk.cpp) file
+4. Click on "Create a new mod", then copy and paste everything included in the [`firefox-native-titlebar.wh.cpp`](firefox-native-titlebar.wh.cpp) file

 5. Make sure "Enable mod" is checked, click on "Compile mod", and wait for it to compile.